MBrassey/waviii-token/Whitepaper.md

   <img src="Etherscan.io/One_Wav.png">
 </p>

-    ERC-20 Token.
+ERC-20 Token:

     One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav".

-    The token is an ERC-20 Mintable token built from Openzeppalin node libraries and waviii.sol which is the sourcecode and configuration for the waviii token.
+The token is an ERC-20 Mintable built from Openzeppalin node_modules and waviii.sol which is the sourcecode and configuration for the waviii token.